 Funeral pricing code consultation summary report

-In March and April 2022, the Department of Mines, Industry Regulation and Safety, Consumer Protection Division (Consumer Protection) sought funeral industry and consumer feedback about the proposed Funeral Pricing Code.
+In March and April 2022, the Department of Energy, Mines, Industry Regulation and Safety, Consumer Protection Division (Consumer Protection) sought funeral industry and consumer feedback about the proposed Funeral Pricing Code.

 This paper tells you a summary what we heard and what we did.
 A detailed paper of policy response to industry feedback is also available.